John Stanley – 26th September1355

 John felt indignant.
 ‘I have no reason to doubt what he said.’

 Thierry rolled his eyes ‘If there is treasure at these target points it could be Visigothic, Cathar or just the accumulated wealth of the Trencavel family… Perhaps all three, moved into hiding places during the final days of the Albigensian Crusade.
 Certainly the use of this three dimensional map suggests to me it is relatively recent.
 These maps are easy to read but incredibly difficult to produce.
-Despite my lack of local knowledge I think we should focus on the southern target.’
+I think we should focus on the southern target.’

 John blinked.’
 Why? to me the northern target looks more accessible.’

 ‘Hmm but it lies on top of a high ridge.
 We would have go a long way north to get access to it and…The valley in which the Boulzane river rises, the Fenouillides, the first valley of the Pyrenees is Aragonese .
-If people were seeking to hide treasure they would be more likely to leave it out of reach of the Crusaders who only invaded the lands north of the Pyrenees.
+If people were seeking to hide treasure, they would be more likely to leave it out of reach of the French Crusadersin Aragonese territory.

 Of course, it will still be difficult to find.
 If the treasure is buried in the middle of mountainous countryside then after ten years or so re-growth of foliage would totally hide any excavations.
 After 100 years?
 Who knows?
 Without access to a map like the one you found it would be almost impossible even for the person who buried the treasure to find it again!’